What is Billions in Change?

-Manoj sees a lot of great causes and ideas all around the world.
-At this point, he is working on so many projects that he doesn’t have the capacity to take on anything new.
-Thank you for understanding.
+We see a lot of great causes and ideas come in from around the world.
+Unfortunately, we have so many projects we’re working on already that we don’t have the capacity to take on anything new just now.

 Can I visit Stage 2?

 Stage 2 currently does not offer tours of its facilities.

 I’m a teacher and would like to build some lessons around the Billions in Change ideas.
 Do you have any resources?